lbl-srg/obc/specification/source/executiveSummary.rst

 Project Approach
 ^^^^^^^^^^^^^^^^

-The Department of Energy (DOE)’s Lawrence Berkeley National Laboratory is leading this project, with regular reviews from DOE and California Energy Commission program management.
+The US Department of Energy’s Lawrence Berkeley National Laboratory is leading this project, with regular reviews from the US Department of Energy and the California
+Energy Commission program management.
 The process started with the establishment of a project team consisting of Lawrence Berkeley National Laboratory staff and industry experts in the design and